Docklands Stadium: Naming rights history

 The stadium has never operated under the name 'Docklands Stadium', having been covered by naming rights deals throughout its entire operating history.
 When it opened, the Colonial State Bank paid $32.5 million for 10 years of naming rights, and the stadium opened as Colonial Stadium.
 The same year, Commonwealth Bank took over the Colonial State Bank and began to discontinue the brand.
 Commonwealth then sold the balance of the naming rights contract to Telstra for about $50 million, and the stadium's name was changed to Telstra Dome in October 2002.
 During this time it was colloquially referred to as "The Dome" – a colloquialism used actively by clubs which were sponsored by rival telecommunications companies (such as with 3 and with Optus).

 In March 2009, the naming rights transferred to Etihad Airways.
 The venue became known as Etihad Stadium under a five-year deal, which was later extended to ten years, at a cost estimated at between $5–$8 million per year.
-This once again caused problems, as the AFL would not initially recognise the new name due to its deal with rival airline Qantas.
-The league recognised the new name only after further negotiation between the two parties.
+This once again caused problems, as the AFL would not initially recognize the new name due to its deal with rival airline Qantas.
+The league recognized the new name only after further negotiation between the two parties.

 In September 2018, the stadium was renamed Marvel Stadium after the stadium operators negotiated an eight-year deal with the Walt Disney Company, the parent company of Marvel Entertainment, to change the naming rights and install a Marvel retail store at the venue.
+In July 2026, the stadium operators signed a new long-term deal to continue using the Marvel Stadium name.